- Vanderbilt University Law School, J.D., 2001

 Tom is a partner and a member of the litigation practice group.
 His practice is focused in oil and gas litigation, eminent domain litigation, fiduciary litigation, employment litigation, real property and commercial disputes.
 Tom also has extensive experience before the Supreme Court of Ohio with extraordinary writs of mandamus and prohibition, having successfully obtained writs or other remedies from the Supreme Court of Ohio.

 His notable experience includes:

-Obtaining a writ of mandamus against the Director of the Ohio Department of Natural Resources vindicating Ohio farmers’ constitutional property rights against the Director’s ongoing violation of the same
+- Obtaining a writ of mandamus against the Director of the Ohio Department of Natural Resources vindicating Ohio farmers’ constitutional just compensation and property rights against the Director’s ongoing violation of the same

-Maximizing compensation for landowner clients in various eminent domain lawsuits involving pipelines, transmission lines, road projects, bike paths and government flooding
+- Maximizing compensation for landowner clients in various Ohio eminent domain lawsuits involving pipelines, transmission lines, road projects, bike paths and government flooding

 Tom received his J.D. from Vanderbilt University Law School where he served as the student writing editor of the Vanderbilt Journal of Transnational Law.
 He received his B.A. magna cum laude from Hamilton College.